adiroiban/fitbit-os-meistertask/README.md

 Press the right-up button to refresh the list.

 Drag the first item down to refresh the list.
-Tries to imitate the Android drag refresh.
+Tries to imitate the drag refresh.

+A red X is show when device is not connected to the companion.

+A blue '@' is show when the device has sent a message and is waiting for a response from the companion.

 ## Conflict resolution

+WIP.

 It is possible for the same task to be updated independently on the device and on the remote API.